jason89521/react-infinite-scroll/docs/api/InfiniteScroll.md

 ### `Item`

-A React component with `React.forwardedRef`. `InfiniteScroll` will pass a callback function to the last item's ref in order to determine whether the last item is displayed in the viewport.
+A React component with `React.forwardedRef` or a string like `li`. `InfiniteScroll` will pass a callback function to the last item's ref in order to determine whether the last item is displayed in the viewport.

 ### `itemData`